 John: Sometimes small details would get talked about and then brushed over as we focused on what seemed like larger things.
 Then when the time came, we’d wonder why we didn’t do that thing we’d once talked about it.
 Also, get a bookkeeper early.

 WT: Any advice for people who are thinking to follow your path?

 John: Keep working at it.
-Too often what stops a gym from happening is that people give up, not that the obstacles can't be overcome.
-Also--the gym you dream of may be different than the gym you can do--building contraints, funding, zoning--all may force a different outcome.
-Owning any gym is better than owning no gym, and they can be a springboard to greater things.
-Lastly--get a bookkeeper early.
+Too often what stops a gym from happening is that people give up, not that the obstacles can’t be overcome.
+Also–the gym you dream of may be different than the gym you can do–building constraints, funding, zoning–all may force a different outcome.
+Owning any gym is better than owning no gym, and it can be a springboard to greater things.
+Lastly–get a bookkeeper early.
 Knowing where you spent every dollar can be vital down the road.

 WT: In three words, what does owning and running a climbing gym mean to you?